mcibique/vue-testing-examples/README.md

 @Register("orderService", ["emailService"])
 class OrderService {
   constructor(emailService) {
-    this.emailService = emailService; // this would be real implementation in prod, but fake in other environments }
+    this.emailService = emailService; // this would be real implementation in production, but fake in other environments }

   registerOrder(order) {